lakshaysethi/Assignment_1_7420_ls/Journal.md

     - just woke up
     - got banana milk musli , put on Music - im fully awake now :)

-4.need to also add the class diagram attributes to readme.md of this repo. continueing work sequence from line 14
+4.need to also add the class diagram attributes to readme.md of this repo.
+(DONE@ 5:36)

+continueing work sequence from line 14

+@5:37
+now working on task # 2